febog/conselva-budget/README.md

 This repository contains Visual Studio Solution with 2 projects:

-1. **ConselvaBudget** ASP.NET Razor Pages web app.
+1. **ConselvaBudget** [ASP.NET Core Razor Pages](https://learn.microsoft.com/en-us/aspnet/core/razor-pages/) web app.
 This is the main application and provides a website for managing the budget for Conselva.
-It uses EFCore and a SQL database for storing the business data.
+It uses [Entity Framework Core](https://learn.microsoft.com/en-us/aspnet/core/data/ef-rp/intro) and a SQL database for storing the business data.
 2. **ConselvaBudget.Tests** Tests project for the main web application.

 ## Database migrations